peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Returns:</b>

 Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.

+### CompareToTotal

+    public int CompareToTotal(
+        PeterO.Numbers.ERational other);

+Compares the values of this object and another object, imposing a total ordering on all possible values.
+In this method:

+ * For objects with the same value, the one with the higher denominator has a greater "absolute value".

+ * Negative zero is less than positive zero.

+ * Quiet NaN has a higher "absolute value" than signaling NaN.
+If both objects are quiet NaN or both are signaling NaN, the one with the higher diagnostic information has a greater "absolute value".

+ * NaN has a higher "absolute value" than infinity.

+ * Infinity has a higher "absolute value" than any finite number.

+ * Negative numbers are less than positive numbers.

+<b>Parameters:</b>

+ * <i>other</i>: An arbitrary-precision rational number to compare with this one.

+<b>Returns:</b>

+The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.

+### CompareToTotalMagnitude

+    public int CompareToTotalMagnitude(
+        PeterO.Numbers.ERational other);

+Compares the absolute values of this object and another object, imposing a total ordering on all possible values (ignoring their signs).
+In this method:

+ * For objects with the same value, the one with the higher denominator has a greater "absolute value".

+ * Negative zero and positive zero are considered equal.

+ * Quiet NaN has a higher "absolute value" than signaling NaN.
+If both objects are quiet NaN or both are signaling NaN, the one with the higher diagnostic information has a greater "absolute value".

+ * NaN has a higher "absolute value" than infinity.

+ * Infinity has a higher "absolute value" than any finite number.

+<b>Parameters:</b>

+ * <i>other</i>: An arbitrary-precision rational number to compare with this one.

+<b>Returns:</b>

+The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.

 ### CopySign